 Days 10, 11 and 12 – Cartagena

 I recommend that you stay in Cartagena for a minimum of 3 days.
-There are plenty of things to do in Cartagena and few great day trips you can do from here as well.
+There are plenty of things to do in Cartagena and few great day trips you can take from here as well.

 Explore the incredibly picturesque and colourful Centro Historico and head to the Getsemani district to discover its incredible murals.
 Getsemani is my favourite part of Cartagena, especially in the afternoon.
-You can also take a day trip to Playa Blanca, although I do recommend staying for one night to enjoy this paradise tourist-free.

 I highly recommend Cartagena free walking tour.
 It was one of the best walking tours I have taken in Colombia.
 I have only stayed in Cartagena for a total of 5 days (which is short by my standards) so the walking tour allowed me to learn more about the city and discover places I wouldn’t know about otherwise.